Fill form to unlock content

 “Manufacturers may perhaps get data for five of a machine’s performance indicators.
 But without information from all the sensors, they never really gain transparency into operations,” says Fabritz.
 “The data that manufacturers do receive is often segregated on separate platforms and doesn’t arrive in time to prevent problems.”

 For technicians, the situation is even worse.
 Because factory floors often lack internet access, they must rely on their eyes, ears, and experience to detect brewing problems in a busy, noisy setting.

-CANCOM helps manufacturers solve these problems with its Smart Product Solution—a preconfigured Intel® processor-based edge computing device.
+CANCOM helps manufacturers solve these problems with the CANCOM Smart Product Solution—a preconfigured Intel® processor-based edge computing device.
+The company offers a broad range of customized services as well.
 “We offer a blueprint, an IoT architecture to make an individual solution using standardized modules,” Fabritz says.
-“The machine builder gets the service from us, so they only need to install this device in their machine.
-As soon as the machine is started, the end customer just has to plug it into the internet, and then everything is set up.”
+“The machine builder gets the service from us, so they only need to install this device in their equipment.
+The end customer just has to plug it into the internet, and then everything is set up.”

 The CANCOM platform collects sensor data where manufacturers can view it at the edge and in the cloud through a single interface.
 AI and ML algorithms can provide operational status in real time.
 Glancing at the screen, machine operators can fix incorrect settings or tweak them to optimize performance.

 The experience of Austrian plastics recycler EREMA is one example of how the CANCOM Smart Product Solution helps the company better serve its manufacturing customers.